littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 It is the book Deep learning with python, author FRANÇOIS CHOLLET.

 # Chapter 1
-Deep Learning is used for supervised learning.

-It introduce _loss function_, _Backpropagation_ for basic concept.
+    1 Deep Learning is used for supervised learning.
+Initially itintroduce _loss function_, _Backpropagation_ for basic concept.
 The target for training is to minimize loss function.
+Talk about the history and development of AI.

 # Chapter 2